Umberto Crenca: Visual art, music and performance

 Crenca is a visual artist, musician and performer.
 His style was described as "propelled by a prolific, relentless, try-everything-at-once drive" and "improvisational, free-association, automatic-writing, hallucinatory" by Greg Cook of the Providence Phoenix.

-In the 1990s, Crenca co-lead a fluxus-based music and performance troupe, Meatballs/Fluxus.
-His other musical and performance collaborations include Monkee Head, Panic Band, and the Gillen Street Project.
+In the 1990s, Crenca co-led a Fluxus-based music and performance troupe, Meatballs/Fluxus.
+His other musical and performance collaborations include Monkee Head, Panic Band, and the Gillen Street Ensemble.

+Crenca is featured in the 2024 documentary Secret Mall Apartment.

+In 2025, Crenca and the Gillen Street Ensemble premiered their musical From Here to Where at Wilbury Theatre Group in Providence in September 2025.